 Do you find it tough giving feedback?

 Giving and receiving feedback is a very powerful tool in the workplace.
 And employees can come away from the conversation feeling more empowered and enthused than ever, to do a great job for you and your business.
-And if truth be known, most people just want to hear the truth.
+And if truth be known, most people do just want to hear the truth.
 They want their boss or colleagues to be 100% honest with them.
 Let’s face it, hearing the truth is so much better than feeling like you’re being talked about in the board room, or that HR have your name written down on a naughty list somewhere.

 Nobody comes to work to do a bad job.